 You can’t pour from an empty cup.
 When change or tragedy hits, we often make ourselves our last priority.
 But when we continue to put others’ needs ahead of our own, we wear ourselves down to the point that we either lash out or burn out.

 Whether you’re HR, a manager, or an IC, self-care is crucial during trying times.
-It helps us process our emotions, come to terms with our situation, and figure out the best way to move forward.
+It helps us process our emotions, understand our situation, and figure out the best way to move forward.
 When we ensure that we’re taken care of – physically and mentally – we are better equipped to handle whatever situation is thrown our way.

-A daily self-care commitment of just 5-10 minutes can greatly improve your wellbeing.
+A daily self-care commitment of 5-10 minutes can greatly improve your wellbeing.
 These healthy self-care habits could include taking a few moments to practice deep breathing, staying hydrated, taking a short 10-15 minute mental break, or setting boundaries to not check your email during family time.
-Just setting aside a few moments a day for yourself can make a world of difference.
+Setting aside a few moments a day for yourself can make a difference.

 Resources for managers